 Of course you’ll be bringing your own binoculars, but if you’re looking for advice on these, have a look at When Outdoors for some of the latest easy-to-carry small binoculars.

 The descriptions of the locations are written by one of our first birdwatcher visitors, Andrew McCutcheon.
 Many thanks to him for his meticulous observations.

-Long and demanding day – 3 hours drive each way, mostly on dirt roads.
-We leave Daku at approx 4.00am to be there at the best time for the birds.
+Approx 2 hours drive each way, half on dirt roads.
+We leave Daku early to be there at the best time for the birds.
 Once there, the terrain is steep and overgrown.